Samoyed vs Sarplaninac: Complete Comparison (2026)

 Health and Lifespan Comparison

 Samoyed has a typical lifespan of 12-14 years, while Sarplaninac lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
-Samoyed is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Sarplaninac faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Samoyed is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Sarplaninac faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+Documented predispositions land at roughly the same count for each, but differ in type and management approach.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health